-Requests for Personal Business Leave shall be submitted in writing to the immediate administrator at least one (1) workday prior to the desired leave period.
+Requests for Personal Business Leave shall be submitted in writing to the immediate administrator at least two (2) workdays prior to the desired leave period.
 The immediate administrator shall inform the unit member of leave approval or denial.
-Denial of such leave request shall not be arbitrary or capricious.
+Any denial of such leave request shall be justified in writing and shall not be arbitrary or capricious.